Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Ineffective relationships related to cognitive and mood alterations as evidenced by irritability, outbursts of anger, marital problems, and leaving his wife

-Planning care involves establishing client-centered goals and expected outcomes, setting priorities, and choosing interventions according to the urgency of each problem.
+Caring for the patient diagnosed with PTSD involves establishing client-centered goals and expected outcomes, setting priorities, and choosing interventions according to the urgency of each problem.
 Urgency is measured by client safety, client desires, and nature of the treatment.

 Goals and Outcomes